 What are we doing?

 - We're pressing for law changes to end the exemption that permits animals to be slaughtered in the UK without prior stunning.

 - In the meantime, we are campaigning for meat produced from animals not stunned before slaughter to be clearly labelled to allow consumer choice.
 We responded to a consultation launched by the Agriculture and Horticulture Development Board over its proposed new quality standards for halal sheepmeat, expressing our support for their goals to add transparency and boost customer choice, but also our concern that the proposed labels are not clear enough for consumers to make an informed choice.

 - In January 2018 we responded to a Consultation on the draft Animal Welfare (Sentencing and Recognition of Sentience) Bill, raising the point that the outcome of recognising animals as sentient beings and the need to protect them from pain and suffering should result in the end to religious exemptions to animal welfare laws regarding slaughter.

 - In February 2018 we responded to a consultation launched by Lancashire County Council on their proposal to only supply stunned meat to schools.
 We expressed our strong support for the proposal on animal welfare grounds.
-As a result of objections raised by ourselves and other groups and individuals, the council voted in July 2018 to stop supplying unstunned halal meat to schools, with the exception of poultry.
+As a result of objections raised by ourselves and other groups and individuals, the council decided in October 2018 to stop supplying unstunned halal meat to schools, with the exception of poultry.

 What you can do: